MarkoBosnjakBosa/MyShop/README.md

 Features:
 REST API by using express.js
 Login system by using JsonWebToken
-Every REST call has an authorization - Bearer token
+Every REST call has an authorization - Bearer token (middleware check)
 Two-factor authentication - sending PIN codes via SMS messages by using the Vonage API
 Chat by using Socket.IO
 Cron job for creating a backup of the database every day at midnight
 Password encryption by using bcryprjs
 Export of PDF and CSV files
-File upload (single and multiple) by using multer (through middleware)
+File upload (single and multiple) by using multer (middleware)
 Integration with Stripe
 Integration with PayPal
 Integration with Google Maps (coordinates by using Geolocation)